eelbaz/cdnshare/README.md

 1. Reads the `config.json` file and establishes a connection with the MySQL database.

-2. Loads the cache data from the `whois_cache.gob` file if it exists.
+2. Loads any whois cache data from the `whois_cache.gob` file  from previous runs if it exists.
+This is intended to avoid spamming/abusing the whois look up db.

 3. For each account in the config, it navigates to the URLs and listens for network events.